Lunds & Byerlys

 Lund Food Holdings, Inc is an American supermarket operator.
-Headquartered in Edina, it owns the upscale supermarket chain Lunds & Byerlys.
+Headquartered in Edina, it owns the upscale supermarket chain Lunds & Byerlys (L&B).
 The company opened its first supermarkets in the Uptown area of Minneapolis.
 In 2015, it changed its name from Lunds to Lunds & Byerlys.
-It operates 28 stores in Minneapolis-St. Paul metro area of Minnesota.
+It operates 27 stores in Minneapolis-St. Paul metro area of Minnesota,with its most recent store in Apple valley in 2023.